cosmo-nash/cosmo-nash.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Primary Beam Modeling in 21 cm Cosmology - A Comparative Analysis for Improving Frequency-Axis Interpolation"
 collection: publications
 category: thesis  # This creates a new internal category
-excerpt: "**Abstract**: he 21 cm signal offers a unique observational window into the evolution and large-scale struc- ture of the early Universe.
+excerpt: "**Abstract**: The 21 cm signal offers a unique observational window into the evolution and large-scale struc- ture of the early Universe.
 In response to the challenges associated with measuring the 21 cm power spectrum, a variety of novel statistical methods have been developed in recent years, in- cluding analysis pipelines designed to model one’s primary beam.
 Among the principal limitations